THE 3 MOST COMMON TREATMENTS FOR RAILWAY SLEEPERS

 We wrote again in May 03 :

-"Sleepers WILL still be released for sale by Network Rail and also WILL still be imported into this country after June 30th, so rumours of empty supermarket shelves are false.
+"Railway sleepers WILL still be released for sale by Network Rail and also WILL still be imported into this country after June 30th, so rumours of empty supermarket shelves are false.
 Clearly creosote treated sleepers should now not be sold to schools, play areas and public places, where there might be 'frequent skin contact with creosote' but at the same time it is green light as usual for professional and industrial uses, which include: agricultural, railway, forestry, fencing, harbours and waterways and electric power transmission and telecommunications.
-Governmental advice to Kilgraney recently acknowledged that private use of sleepers in private gardens was still acceptable".
+Governmental advice to Kilgraney recently acknowledged that private use of railway sleepers in private gardens was still acceptable".

 FROM THE HORSES MOUTH!